-In this tutorial, you'll learn how to make your design light up using the Glow Circuit Assembly, which combines a light emitting diode (LED) and a coin cell battery. it's a simple way to incorporate a bit of light into your Tinkercad designs.
+In this tutorial, you'll learn how to build light up 3D designs using the Glow Circuit Assembly, which combines a light emitting diode (LED) and a coin cell battery.
+It's a simple way to incorporate a bit of light into your Tinkercad designs.
 We provide the 3D model for the circuit holder and cutout, and you incorporate it into infinite glowing fun!

 - An LED (shown is 10mm white, but feel free to choose your own from Sparkfun, Adafruit, etc.)

 - A 3V Coin Cell Battery (CR2032 available from Sparkfun, Adafruit, Amazon)

 IMPORTANT: Coin cell batteries can cause serious injury if swallowed.
 Keep coin cell batteries out of reach of small children!

 Open up a new 3D design in Tinkercad, then click the Shapes Panel dropdown and select Circuit Assemblies from the list of Tinkercad Shapes.